roopam-joshi-au26/Devops-Installation/Readme.md

 d.
-Test that your kubectl installation was successful Let’s first Download the kubectl with the below command: curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.26.4/2023-05-11/bin/linux/amd64/kubectl Press enter or click to view image in full size
+Test that your kubectl installation was successful Let’s first Download the kubectl with the below command: curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/1.26.4/2023-05-11/bin/linux/amd64/kubectl

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-10.png)

 After it is downloaded let’s grant execution permissions to it and move kubectl to /usr/local/bin directory and also test the kubectl installation.
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-11.png)